-The policy approach and proposed allocated sites in the Minerals and Waste Local Plan mean that overall there is unlikely to be a significant impact on any European and Ramsar sites as a result of the plan.
-The geology of West Berkshire and the environmental designation of the AONB, mean that minerals development is to be focused along the Kennet Valley between Thatcham and Theale.
-The plan does not propose to allocate sites for waste development, rather to safeguard existing waste facilities, none of which are close to any European and Ramsar sites.
+The policy approach and allocated sites in the Minerals and Waste Local Plan mean that overall there is unlikely to be a significant impact on any European and Ramsar sites as a result of the plan.
+The geology of West Berkshire and the environmental designation of the AONB, mean that minerals development is focused along the Kennet Valley between Thatcham and Theale.
+The plan does not propose to allocate sites for waste development, rather to safeguard existing waste facilities.
+A small number of these safeguarded waste sites fall along the River Lambourn SAC or within the Nutrient Neutrality Catchment Area.
+However, no new/additional development is expected on these sites which would impact on the SAC., none of which are close to any European and Ramsar sites.